LeadGuitarWorkshop.ws Page 4

 Guitar Lesson #8 - Arpeggios

 An Arpeggio is just playing the notes of a chord one note at a time rather than all at once.
-This can be combined with the digital techniques discussed on pages 1 & 2 to create some interesting patterns.
-Arpeggios can also be done using two-handed techniques where one or more notes of the chord are tapped-on using the right hand as exemplified by guitarist Eddie Van Halen.
+Sweep-Picking is a technique where your pick rakes across the strings rather than picking each string individually - Ingwie Malmsteen being one of the best at this style of playing.
+Arpeggios can also be done using Finger-Tapping where one or more notes of the chord are tapped-on using the right hand as exemplified by guitarist Eddie Van Halen.

 1(first octave), 3, 5 - 1(second octave), 3, 5 - 1(third octave), 3, 5, - etc.